RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/adminservice.md

 weight: 20
 ---

+This section explains how to create a custom AdminService configuration and how to configure the `rhadmin` script  used to control the AdminService.

 #### Creating a Custom AdminService Configuration

 To create a new AdminService configuration file, enter the following commands.